 However, some people have more success using apple cider vinegar.

 Moreover, you don’t have to buy expensive brands.
-Put some in a spray bottle and spritz around problem areas and entry points.
+Put some in a spray bottle and spritz it around problem areas and entry points.

-15. Seal Cracks and Crevices on Home
+15. Seal Cracks and Crevices in the Home

 Furthermore, if you have a garden, keep any vegetation trimmed back and away from the house, as this can also act as an entry point for these small mammals.